How to Make a Sock Snowman

 Replace the rubber band with yarn, then snip the end of the beanie into strips to make a pom pom.

 Glue or sew buttons for the chest and face.
-I sewed them them on, but honestly it was a bit fiddly and next time I think I'll just glue them on with hot glue or epoxy.
+I sewed them on, but honestly it was a bit fiddly and next time I think I'll just glue them on with hot glue or epoxy.

 To sew on a button: sew into the snowman then through the button, keeping the thread very loose.
 Go around two or three times, so that you have three loose loops of thread joining the button to the snowman.
 Then gently pull on the loose ends of thread to tighten and knot the loose ends of thread under the button.